-The 17th Annual Script Pipeline TV Writing Contest is searching for extraordinary television writers with traditional pilots or indie series scripts for exposure to production companies and managers.
-Together with the Screenwriting Contest, we focus specifically on finding writers representation, supporting diverse voices, championing ambitious storytelling, helping finance independent projects, and pushing original projects into production.
+Together with the Screenwriting Contest, we focus foremost on finding writers representation, supporting diverse voices, championing ambitious storytelling, and pushing original projects into production.

 All finalists also receive exclusive invitations to private events hosted by Symposium.

-Script Pipeline has cultivated relationships with over 250 production companies, managers, agents, directors, independent producers, networks, and other executives over the past 25-plus years, leading to multiple writers signed, scripts making the Black List, specs sold, and films produced.
+Script Pipeline has cultivated relationships with numerous production companies, managers, agents, directors, independent producers, networks, financiers, and other executives, leading to multiple writers signed, specs sold, and films produced.

 Judging is based primarily on the overall quality of the script, including storytelling ability and fundamental components (e.g. dialogue, plot, structure, and character).
 Concept marketability/producibility, originality, and writing style are also weighed to various degrees.